Elphel/vdt-plugin/README.md

 ~/git/eddr3/unisims$ patch -p1 < ../x393/unisims_patches/OSERDESE1.diff
 ```
 After new files are added the project needs to be refreshed - you may click on the project name in the navigator window
-And press F5 key or right-click -> Refresh
+and press F5 key or right-click -> Refresh

 ## Simulating eddr3 project with Icarus Verilog
 ```